The Laughing Policeman (novel): Plot

 A gunman shoots the passengers of a bus with a sub-machine gun, killing eight people, including Detective Åke Stenström, and wounding one.
 After a painstaking investigation, Detective Beck and his team come to suspect that the mass killing is designed to hide the true target, Stenström himself, who was spending his free time unofficially investigating the murder of a Portuguese prostitute sixteen years earlier in an attempt to solve the case and demonstrate his skills to his older police comrades.
-Beck must now complete Stenstrom's work by solving the earlier murder in order to identify Stenstrom's killer.
+Beck must now complete Stenström's work by solving the earlier murder in order to identify Stenström's killer.

 Character development

 To solve the case, Beck calls on several outsiders: Detective Richard Ullholm, a reactionary who, as a hobby, lodges formal complaints to the Parliamentary Ombudsman regarding his fellow officers; Malmö Detective Per Månsson (introduced in a previous novel), the man who can find anything; and detective Ulf Nordin, the most tenacious investigator. Åsa Torrell, Stenström's girlfriend, plays a significant emotional part in the story.
 After recovering from the shock of her boyfriend's murder, she states her intention to join the police.